 On November 8, 2001, Enron released information in a Form 8-K regarding the two LJM limited partnerships formed by Enron’s former chief financial officer, his role in the partnerships, the business relationships and transactions between Enron and the partnerships, and the economic results of those transactions as known thus far, and transactions between Enron and certain other Enron employees.
 Following is the information that was provided.

 The LJM Limited Partnerships and Transactions with Enron.
 LJM1 and LJM2 (collectively, LJM) are private investment limited partnerships that were formed in 1999.
-Mr. Fastow, was (from inception through July 2001) the managing member of the general partners of LJM1 and LJM2.
+Andrew S. Fastow was (from inception through July 2001) the managing member of the general partners of LJM1 and LJM2.
 Enron believes that the LJM partnerships have as limited partners a significant number of institutions and other investors that are not related parties to Enron.
 These partnerships are a subject of the Special Committee’s investigation and it is possible that this investigation will identify additional or different information concerning matters described herein.

 Enron, like many other companies, utilizes a variety of structured financings in the ordinary course of its business to access capital or hedge risk.
 Many of these transactions involve "special purpose entities," or "SPEs."
-Accounting guidelines allow for the non-consolidation of SPEs from the sponsoring company’s financial statements in certain circumstances.
+Accounting guidelines allow for the non-consolidation of SPEs with the sponsoring company’s financial statements in certain circumstances.
 Accordingly, certain transactions between the sponsoring company and the SPE may result in gain or loss and/or cash flow being recognized by the sponsor, commonly referred to by financial institutions as "monetizations."

 The LJM Partnerships.
 Enron believes that, under the LJM1 and LJM2 limited partnership agreements (as with many similar agreements in private equity investing), the general partners are entitled to receive a percentage of the profits in excess of their portions of total capital contributed to the partnerships depending upon the performance of the partnerships’ investments.
 Enron also believes that the general partners are entitled to receive annual management fees based in part on formulas that take into account the total amount of capital committed and/or invested by the limited partners.
-Enron now believes that Mr. Fastow received in excess of $30 million relating to his LJM management and investment activities.
+Enron now believes that Mr. Fastow earned in excess of $30 million relating to his LJM management and investment activities.
 Enron believes that the initial capital commitments to LJM1 were $16 million, and aggregate capital commitments to LJM2 were $394 million.

 LJM1 and LJM2 were described to the Enron Board of Directors as potential sources of capital to buy assets from Enron, potential equity partners for Enron investments and counterparties to help mitigate risks associated with Enron investments.
 The Board also was informed that LJM1 and LJM2 intended to transact business with third parties.
 Prior to approving Mr. Fastow’s affiliation with LJM1 and LJM2, the Board determined that Mr. Fastow’s participation in the partnerships would not adversely affect the interests of Enron.
 The Board approved the initial transaction with LJM1 and recognized that Enron could (but was not required to) engage in additional transactions with LJM.